 CRM data accuracy

-The majority of people that use CRM systems believe the data they provide to be accurate.
+The CRM survey results show that the majority of people that use CRM systems believe the data they provide to be accurate.
 84% of those surveyed said the information stored in CRM is either above 90% accurate or was mostly accurate.

 While it’s reported with confidence in regards to the accuracy of data, in the above graph, 36.71 percent of respondents felt neither satisfied nor dissatisfied by their system.
 If the data they see in the CRM is useful, then they are more likely to form an opinion.
 After all, good data should enable you to be more productive in your role as a salesperson.